hkyosh/hkyosh/README.md

 #1 rufus shinra fan lalala I LOVE YOU MR PRESIDENT

-i love u hanakago tsubasa

-yume: rufus shinra (non.sharing), light yagami (sel.sharing)
+i love hsr, niji jp, ff7, deathnote, and more more more hehehaha wahahahaa

 whoever keep on unfollowing me i will find all of you. slash threat.